 Salem Strict Baptist Chapel, Featherbed Lane, Two Waters, Hemel Hempstead

 After the sale of the Chapel, further trust funds were granted to the Church work from the recently closed Bethel Baptist Church, in St Albans.
 The combined capital of the two Churches were granted to a continuing relocated work, known as the “Belswains Evangelical Fellowship” just 3/4 mile away from the Chapel which it once used to meet in.
 Meetings moved to homes in Bennetts End, then Belswains Primary School and then to the Bennetts End Community Centre, then in August 2020 to Nash Mills Village Hall where we meet up to this present day.

 In June 1994 the Church formed as "Bennetts End Evangelical Baptist Church".
 On that occasion the afore mentioned gentleman, became the Church Pastor.
 However over the next four years membership decreased to just a few people and he laid down the pastorate in August 1998.

-After his departure and at the Church's request, Mr Chalan Hetherington (above right) a very new and last remaining Deacon, agreed to lead the work until the Church called a Pastor.
+After his departure and at the Church's request, Mr Chalan Hetherington (below right) Deacon, agreed to lead the work until the Church called a Pastor.
 Over time the Bible Version was restored back to the Authorised Version and the Church also replaced the contemporary chorus and hymn books with Metrical Psalms and the formerly used "Gospel Hymns" hymn book.
 Later a weekly Open Air Gospel preaching in Hemel Hempstead Town centre was established and continues today.
 In January 2005 the Church became known as Bennetts End Reformed Baptist Church.

 In September 2004 Mr Hetherington was called by the Church as an elder and on January 20th 2009, the Church unanimously called Mr Hetherington to the Pastorate.
 In October 2013 the Church agreed to withdraw from the Association of Grace Baptist Churches.

 This year marks 205 years of the Lord’s sustaining and upholding the Church in Hemel Hempstead.
 Through God’s mercy and gracious provision the Church continues to preach the Gospel of the Sovereign Grace of God as we worship and witness for Him.
 Through all the various trials, we continue to serve Almighty God who has declared "I will build My Church".
 Matthew 16:18.